RohanFernandez/OutbreakVR/README.md

 # OutbreakVR
-Mashmo games private repository for the VR game Outbreak.
+Mashmo games repository for the VR game Outbreak.